elunna/nerfhack-changelog/README.md

 * Reduced weight of most armors by 50 aum (K-Mod)
 * Reduced weight of elven gear by about 1/3'rd (Evil)
 * Reduced weight of morning star to 50.
+* Reduced weight of crystal ball to 100.
 * Increased weight of war hammers to 120.
 * Increased weight of dwarvish and elven mithril coats to 200 aum
 * Increased weight of dragon scales and scale mail to 80 aum